-The age structure of Cheshire East is slightly older than that of England & Wales.
-In 2010, 6% of Cheshire East's residents were aged under 5, 11% were aged 5 to 14 and 19% were aged 65 or more.
+The age pro⊠le of Cheshire East is slightly older than that of England & Wales.
+In 2010, 6% of Cheshire East's residents were aged under 5, 11% were aged 5 to 14, 12.1% were aged 15 to 25 and 19% were aged 65 or more.

-The number of children (aged 0-15) in 2010 has increased marginally (235) since 1991, to 65,800 in Cheshire East; however, whilst numbers have increased by 9% in Crewe & Nantwich they have decreased by 3% in Congleton and 4% in Macclesfield.
+The number of children (aged 0-15) in 2010 has increased marginally (235) since 1991, to 65,800 in Cheshire East; however, whilst numbers have increased by 9% in Crewe & Nantwich they have decreased by 3% in Congleton and 4% in Maccles⊠eld.
 It is forecast that by 2029 there will be around 4% fewer children living in Cheshire East than there were in 2009 whilst the number of people aged 85 or above will have doubled within the same period.

-Educational attainment among school pupils in terms of achieving 5 or more GCSE grades at A-C grade is above the national average.
-Cheshire East schools generally perform well; children get off to a good start with a large percentage of childcare establishments, nursery education and primary schools judged to be better than similar areas and better than standards found nationally.
+Educational attainment among school pupils in terms of achieving 5 or more GCSE grades at A\-C grade is above the national average.
+Cheshire East schools generally perform well; children get of to a good start with a large percentage of childcare establishments, nursery education and primary schools judged to be better than similar areas and better than standards found nationally.